jordan-cole/Lou_Health_Inpections/README.txt

 scores, I filtered down to the first scores received, before there was time to improve.
 Looking at only these initial scores, I then filtered down to the low end, ultimately resting on the scores of 82 and below.
-Out of that group, there is a clear cut winner.
+Out of that group, there is a clear-cut winner.